yfyin/rabbitmqtt-acl-redis/README.md

 ## Patch modification
 - replace deps/rabbitmq_mqtt with rabbitmqtt-acl-redis/rabbitmq_mqtt
  you can also refer to rabbitmqtt-acl-redis/rabbitmq_mqtt/acl_redis.diff file for detailed diff with rabbitmq_mqtt master

-- replace deps/eredus_pool with rabbitmqtt-acl-redis/eredis_pool
-there is also a diff file for you to check
+- replace deps/eredus_pool with rabbitmqtt-acl-redis/eredis_pool,there is also a diff file for you to check

 ## Build etc
 ```